sahilrajput03/learn-blockchain/solidity-only.md

 # Learn Solidity

 **Todo:**
-- **Learn virtual and override in solidity code:** https://ethereum.stackexchange.com/questions/78572/what-are-the-virtual-and-override-keywords-in-solidity
+- **Learn virtual and override in solidity code:** [Click here](https://ethereum.stackexchange.com/questions/78572/what-are-the-virtual-and-override-keywords-in-solidity)
+- The ultimate guide to data types in Solidity: [Click here](https://blog.logrocket.com/ultimate-guide-data-types-solidity/)
 - Read this logbook article: [Click here](https://blog.logrocket.com/ultimate-guide-data-types-solidity/#bytes) and make notes, test cases for it (also you can refer the small notes seciton I made from this in hardcopy NotesBook2 of solidty).
 - Article: Technical Introduction to Events and Logs in Ethereum ~ Concensys: [Click here](https://media.consensys.net/technical-introduction-to-events-and-logs-in-ethereum-a074d65dd61e)